Corporate Wellness

 summary

-This systematic review by Goetzel et al. (2022), published in the American Journal of Health Promotion (DOI 10.1177/08901171211060712), constitutes the most recent and complete synthesis on the return on investment of workplace health and wellness programs, analyzing data spanning more than 30 years of research.
+This systematic review by Thonon et al. (2023), published in the European Journal of Public Health (33(4):612), constitutes the most recent and complete synthesis on the return on investment of workplace health and wellness programs, analyzing data spanning more than 30 years of research.

 The authors, who are among the most influential health economists in this field, analyzed data from hundreds of American and European companies of all sizes, from SMEs to Fortune 500 multinationals, to establish a robust and generalizable estimate of wellness investment ROI.